thecoshman/http/http.md

     This is false by default because it's most likely not something you want to do.

+  -D --convenient-webdav

+    Allow MKCOL (create directory) and PROPPATCH (rename) WebDAV requests.

+    These are write requests so this is a no-op unless -w.
+False by default.

+  -d --webdav

+    Handle WebDAV requests.

+    False by default.
+Supersedes -D.

   -l --no-listings

     Do not generate directory listings.